 We continue to believe in the likelihood of structurally higher inflation and higher interest rates in the years ahead, at least relative to the decade prior to the Covid pandemic.
 This is not to argue against the potential for near-term disinflation of a more cyclical nature, as supply shocks from both Covid and the Ukraine war are lapsed.

-That said, we lean much more towards a central bank 'plateau' rather than a 'pivot' on interest rates, unless we witness a sharp economic contraction.
-But, given the fiscal bazooka being deployed under 'Bidenomics' and the need for Europe to follow suit, we may not see the 'hard landing' the market intermittently panics over, even if the consumer does moderate its appetite to spend.
+That said, even given the shifting rhetoric from central banks, we continue to lean much more towards a central bank 'plateau' rather than a 'pivot' on interest rates.
+That is, unless we witness a sharp economic contraction.

+However, given the fiscal bazooka being deployed under 'Bidenomics' and the need for Europe to follow suit, we may not see the economic 'hard landing' (recession) the market intermittently panics over, even if consumers do moderate their appetite to spend.

-Longer term, we expect a clear shift towards a multipolar world, of which deglobalisation - and the capital intensive likes of 'Bidenomics' - is an outcome.
-We also expect a political shift in favour of populist/pro-labour policies from both traditional 'left' and 'right' ends of the political spectrum, which should mean stronger wage inflation and greater labour market friction.
-This leads us to believe equity investors will need to be more sensitive to valuation when making stock purchasing decisions.
-The real economy implications will also likely present opportunities for stockpickers.
-We think enablers of deglobalisation (think industrial automation, digitalisation, electrification and construction materials) should thrive, while large incumbents across many industries (such as brewing, food catering, enterprise software) could see their already dominant positions enhanced as the end of 'free money' tempers the threat of 'disruption' by unprofitable start-ups.
-Europe offers plentiful opportunities to access these themes, being home to large global champions at reasonable valuations.
+Longer term, we expect a clear shift towards a multipolar world, of which deglobalisation - and the capital intensive likes of 'Bidenomics' (Joe Biden's economic strategy of growth from the top down) - is an outcome.
+We could also see a political shift in favour of populist/pro-labour policies, from both traditional 'left' and 'right' ends of the political spectrum.
+This could mean stronger wage inflation and greater labour market friction.
+It also leads us to believe equity investors will need to be more sensitive to valuation when making stock purchasing decisions.

+The real economy implications will also present opportunities for stock-pickers.
+We think enablers of deglobalisation (industrial automation, digitalisation, electrification and construction materials firms) could thrive, while large incumbents across many industries (such as brewing, food catering and enterprise software) could see their already dominant positions enhanced as the end of virtually 'free' money tempers the threat of disruption by unprofitable start-ups.
+Europe offers plentiful opportunities to access these themes, being home to large global champions at what we see as reasonable valuations.